-Stop Taylor Wimpey's Ground Rent From Doubling4th Dec 2019
+Stop Taylor Wimpey's Ground Rent From Doubling12th Oct 2022

 Our solicitors are helping more and more leaseholders who were caught out by housebuilder Taylor Wimpey’s doubling ground rent.

-FTSE 100-listed Taylor Wimpey has bowed to mounting pressure over ground rents that double every 10 years (and make it hard for leaseholders to sell their homes).
+Just over two years ago FTSE 100-listed Taylor Wimpey bowed to mounting pressure over ground rents that double every 10 years (and make it hard for leaseholders to sell their homes).

 Taylor Wimpey has been writing to leaseholders.
-It offers to:
+In its latest letters, the housebuilder is now offering to:

-- replace the ‘doubling’ clause with one that links future increases in the ground rent to RPI inflation
+- Replace the ‘doubling’ clause with one that charges ground rent at the initial rate for the remainder of the lease.
+(Previously, Taylor Wimpey had offered to limit future increases in the ground rent to RPI inflation.)

 Should I Accept Taylor Wimpey’s Offer?